 Basic online presence audit

-The audit is here: http://goatcloud.com/basic-online-presence-audit-ny-knockout.
+The audit is here: http://goatcloud.com/basic-online-presence-audit-center-for-divorce-mediation/.
 We created this URL (web address) just for you.
 Search engines have been directed to not index this page (so it shouldn’t show up in search results) and it is otherwise shielded on this site from others seeing it.
-Basically, you need the URL to find it.
+You need the URL to find it.
 You can certainly share this URL with anyone you like, but we won’t be sharing it unless you tell us to.

 You’ll see that this is a very basic audit.
 Why?
 Simply put, we would need to charge for anything more than a basic audit.
 Please note too that we use this template for all of our basic audits.
 Does that mean that this audit is not personalized for you?
 No!
 A real live human (Cliff Rohde, our Chief Executive Goat) looked at your website and reviewed your online presence and thought about it.
 Our observations are in the table below.